tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 17. On the **Database Settings** dialog, select **Next**.

-> **NOTE:** If you get an error, close and re-open SQL Management Studio try the import again.
+> **Note**: If you get an error, close and re-open SQL Management Studio try the import again.
 If that does not work, you may need to download the latest SQL Management Studio from [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017).
 In some instances the latest version may not work, version 17.3 is known to deploy the package properly.
 You should also be aware that bacpac files exported from some SQL Server instances cannot be deployed to Azure SQL Servers.
 We have also included a .bak file of the Insurance database that you can use to restore from.

 18. Select **Finish** and the database will deploy to Azure.